Kaycee Madu: Traffic ticket incident

 On March 10, 2021, Madu was stopped by the Edmonton Police Service and issued a traffic ticket for using his cellphone while driving in a school zone.
 Following the incident, Madu would call Chief of Police Dale McFee, raising concerns about the context of the stop, discussing people of colour being stopped by police and tension with the Lethbridge Police Service.
 McFee later stated that Madu did not ask for the ticket to be rescinded.

 The incident was revealed on January 17, 2022 and prompted calls for Madu's resignation.

 Madu was placed on a leave of absence later in the day by Premier Jason Kenney pending the conclusion of a probe into his conduct.
 In the interim, energy minister Sonya Savage assumed his position in an acting capacity.

 An investigation into the matter by Alberta Court of Queen's Bench judge Adele Kent found that Madu had not interfered in the administration of justice, but that his phone call to the chief of police created a "reasonable perception of interference."

 Minister of Labour and Immigration

-On February 25, 2022, Madu was removed from his position as justice minister and demoted to minister of labour and immigration.
-Tyler Shandro, former labour and immigration minister, swapped roles with Madu and took over as justice minister.
+On February 25, 2022, Madu was moved from his position as justice minister to Minister of Labour and Immigration in a role swap with Tyler Shandro, who took over as justice minister.

 Deputy Premier and Minister of Skilled Trades and Professions

 On October 24, 2022, Madu was named deputy premier along with Nathan Neudorf by premier Danielle Smith.
+He served in this role until the dissolution of the 30th Alberta legislature on May 1, 2023.

+He was defeated in the 2023 Alberta general election by the NDP's Nathan Ip.

+Post-political career

+Madu resumed working as a lawyer in private practice after his defeat in the 2023 Alberta general election.
+In October 2024, the Law Society of Alberta issued a decision that Madu's conduct in the Edmonton traffic ticket incident was a breach of a lawyer's professional duties constituting grounds for sanction.
+In February 2025, a law society panel issued a formal reprimand of Madu, refused Madu's request that no formal sanction report be released, and ordered him to pay $39,000 pending any appeals of the decision.